DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ###Enhancement utilities: Adobe Digital Publishing Suite, Mag+

 These applications usually integrate (as custom plug-ins) with a previously installed Adobe InDesign package and allow designers to add interactive content (media, animations, etc.) to an ebook design.
 As such these tools are often used to convert print magazines into digital products suitable for sale on platforms such as Apple's Newsstand.
-Mag+ for example 'is based upon an InDesign plugin and made for creating tablet and smartphone apps without the need for programming skills'. [^magplus]
+Mag+ for example 'is based upon an InDesign plugin and made for creating tablet and smartphone apps without the need for programming skills'.[^magplus]

 ###Other possibilities

 For publications which require consistent design and uniform interactivity across devices, a reflowable document will probably not be the best solution.
-Therefore various publishers have developed their own (mobile) applications, such as The Guardian's iOS [^guardian-ios] version of its newspaper, the 'amplified' ebooks series by Penguin, [^penguin-amplified] or the children's books published by Purple Carrot Books. [^purple-carrot-publication] These solutions offer detailed control over interactivity as well as consistency of design, but at the extra cost of hiring a specialist (or even a team of specialists) to engineer the application.
+Therefore various publishers have developed their own (mobile) applications, such as The Guardian's iOS[^guardian-ios] version of its newspaper, the 'amplified' ebooks series by Penguin,[^penguin-amplified] or the children's books published by Purple Carrot Books.[^purple-carrot-publication] These solutions offer detailed control over interactivity as well as consistency of design, but at the extra cost of hiring a specialist (or even a team of specialists) to engineer the application.
 Transferring an EPUB to another device is fairly easy; however, publishing specifically for many platforms is by no means straightforward, due to the relatively closed nature of mobile operating systems.
-For example, an application designed specifically for the iPhone/iPad iOS **Software Development Kit (SDK)** will likely require a lot of technical modifications before it can run on the Android platform.
+For example, an application designed specifically for the iPhone/iPad iOS **Software Development Kit (SDK)** will practically require a rewrite from scratch, even in a different programming language, before it can run on the Android platform.

 Finally, why not simply publish essays, articles or even whole books on a website?
 The abundance of blogs and other publishing platforms shows that this is indeed a viable form of publishing.
 Monetizing is less straightforward: most websites generate income by showing the user advertisements or sponsored articles.
-Paid membership is also a model used by some websites, such as the Dutch news platform *De Correspondent*. [^de-correspondent] One of the major downsides is that the content will only be available online, and cannot be easily transferred as a single unit of information the way an EPUB or PDF can.
+Paid membership is also a model used by some websites, such as the Dutch news platform *De Correspondent*.[^de-correspondent] One of the major downsides is that the content will only be available online, and cannot be easily transferred as a single unit of information the way an EPUB or PDF can.

 [^plain-text]: *Beowulf by J. Lesslie Hall*, http://www.gutenberg.org/ebooks/16328.
 [^calibre]: Calibre, http://calibre-ebook.com/.
 [^pandoc-installation-page]: *Installing pandoc*, http://www.johnmacfarlane.net/pandoc/installing.html.
 [^epub-zipping-process]: More information on how to automate the EPUB zipping process can be found here: *EPUB Zip/Unzip AppleScript application for Mac OS X*, http://www.mobileread.com/forums/showthread.php?t=55681.
 [^rudimentary-epub]: Example EPUB, https://github.com/DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/raw/master/examples/Example.epub.
-[^idpf.org]: *EPUB Publications 3.0.1.
+[^idpf.org]: The following overview at idpf.org defines the semantics and conformance requirements for EPUB publications: *EPUB Publications 3.0.1.
 Recommended Specification 26 June 2014*, http://www.idpf.org/epub/301/spec/epub-publications.html.
 [^epub-standard]: EPUB Open Container Format (OCF) 3.0, http://www.idpf.org/epub/30/spec/epub30-ocf.html.
 [^epub-validator]:EPUB Validator (beta), http://validator.idpf.org.
 [^desktop-application]: pagina EPUB-Checker (Freeware), http://www.pagina-online.de/produkte/epub-checker/.